nidhivijayan/ANG-transcriptome/README.md

 | Library prep | TruSeq Stranded mRNA Library Prep Kit +polyA selection | TruSeq Stranded mRNA Library Prep Kit | TruSeq stranded mRNA + polyA selection |
 | Platform | NextSeq 500 (2x150) | Hiseq 2000 (2x150) | Hiseq 2000 (2x125) |

+###We had the following objective:
+1. To compare the qualities of the genome guided and de novo transcriptome assemblies

 ##Processing RNAseq data
 All the following commands were written as batch scripts and executed on the Xanadu cluster.